groodlooker/vega-lite/README.md

 **New as of 11/30/18 Highlighting Dimensions (scroll to bottom for example)**

+**New as of 12/6/18 Porting more complex Vega visuals to Looker https://github.com/groodlooker/vega**

 This Looker version adds a number of ui elements to craft visualizations in Vega-Lite, a higher-level language built on top of Vega:

 https://vega.github.io/vega-lite/